-In the past several years, whole grain foods have been getting a lot of attention.
-There are whole grain breads, crackers, pastas, and more in supermarkets.
+When I was growing up, whole grain foods were a rarity.
+Today, there are whole grain breads, crackers, pastas, cereals and more in supermarkets.
 What are whole grains and why are whole grains good for you?

 Studies have consistently suggested that whole grains reduce the risk of heart disease.
 Some research also suggests that whole grains lower the risk of diabetes and cancer.